Home Compare BNR.DE vs ESI

 Brenntag vs Element Solutions: Which Stock Looks Stronger in 2026?

-Element Solutions holds the cleaner structural position, with the lead spread across profitability and growth.
-Brenntag SE still has the edge on stability, which keeps the comparison from looking entirely one-sided.
-The market setup is mixed, without a decisive signal in either direction.
+Brenntag SE holds the cleaner structural position, with the lead spread across profitability and growth.
+Element Solutions still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (BNR.DE: HDAX, ESI: Russell 1000).